AmnadTaowsoam/MICROPLATE-AI-System/docs/14-Service-Port-Allocation.md

 - Service discovery should be updated

 ### Security Enhancements
-- TLS/SSL termination at gateway
+- TLS/SSL termination at load balancer or service level
 - Service mesh implementation
 - Network policies for Kubernetes